isomerpages/moe-silingpri/_about-us/Principal's Message.md

 ![](/images/Principal_Message___4.png)
 ![](/images/number_5.png)
 ![](/images/NUMBER_6.png)
 My staff and I look forward to another fulfilling year of learning and growth with our students in the new school year.
-We hope you will stay connected with us on Facebook and Instaggram(@silingprimaryschool), where we will share our school's latest news and updates.
+We hope you will stay connected with us on Facebook and Instagram(@silingprimaryschool), where we will share our school's latest news and updates.